 Q: Why should I participate in a classification study?

-A: We want to gather accurate information about the job from professionals like you in order to write a detailed and updated class description.
-Information received will allow us to improve our selection tools which can lead to improvements in the quality of new employees that you will be working with in the future.
+A: We want to gather accurate information about the job from experts like you in order to write a detailed and updated class description.
+Information received will allow us to improve our selection tools, which can lead to improvements in the quality of new employees that you will be working with in the future.

 Q: Who can participate in a classification study?